hyunr01/hyunr01.github.io/README.md

-# A Closer Look at Efficient Inference Methods: A Survey of Speculative Decoding
+# Closer Look at Efficient Inference Methods: A Survey of Speculative Decoding

 An overview of speculative decoding and its various inference methods categorized into two implementation groups: model-centric implementations and draft-centric implementations.